-Case studies of ICT-mediated citizen engagement explored in Colombia (Urna de Cristal), Uruguay (OGAP) and the Philippines (Open Data) emerged directly from the OGP, and demonstrate how global visions become situated in state contexts in different ways.
-In Uruguay, the Open Government Action Plan takes a multi-stakeholder approach (through solicited civil society input) and is readapted to complement the existing culture of representative democracy.
-In contrast, in Colombia, Urna de Cristal, a transparency initiative, is force-fitted uneasily into existing narratives and modalities of governance lacking in accountability.
-However, some push-backs to this model are observed, as in the case of India, which had been part of the initial deliberations to set up the initiative along with Brazil and the USA, but later pulled out from the partnership citing the need to maintain its parliamentary sovereignty (Bhaumik 2011).
+In Uruguay, the OGAP takes a multi-stakeholder approach (through solicited civil society input) and is readapted to complement the existing culture of representative democracy.
+In contrast in Colombia, Urna de Cristal, a transparency initiative, is forcefitted uneasily into existing narratives and modalities of governance lacking in accountability.
+However, some push-backs to this model are observed, as in the case of India, which had been part of the initial deliberations to set up the initiative along with Brazil and the USA, but later pulled out of the partnership citing the need to maintain its parliamentary sovereignty (Bhaumik 2011).

-e-Government also reflects the presence of a confounding range of actors (most of them global), as states may lack capacity, or find it efficient in the short term, to engage private players to create their digital and data capabilities.
+E-government also reflects the presence of a confounding range of actors (most of them global), as states may lack capacity, or find it efficient in the short term, to engage private players to create their digital and data capabilities.
 The implications for accountability in this regard are discussed in the previous section.
 However, in the production and reproduction of network governance, the ethos of citizen participation - as conceived, designed and represented through digital tools and spaces - carries the indelible mark of commercial interests.
 For countries of the global South in particular, the lack of state capacity and ambitions for e-government present a Hobson's choice.
-The inevitability of engaging multinational firms and expert technologists ushers in top-down visions, and thus recodes the intent and outcomes of participation (see section 4, Box 2; section 5).
+The inevitability of engaging multinational firms and expert technologists ushers in top-down visions, and thus recodes the intent and outcomes of participation (see section 4, Box 2; and section 5).